 Another limitation with this integration is that we can’t invite all our chat group members to the events we create from the chat.
 You have to add them one by one, which relies on your remembering everyone.
 Messages doesn’t even suggest them.

-We should have an option to invite everyone in the group or have a list of our chat members so we can simply tap on their names to invite them to the event we’ve created.
+We should have the option to invite everyone in the group or have a list of our chat members so we can simply tap on their names to invite them to the event we’ve created.
 Apple has added this feature in iPadOS 16.
 However, if you are already sharing a calendar with everyone in your chat, you won’t need to invite them at all.
 It is simpler automation that makes this workflow more pleasant to use.

 Create reminders in Messages

 You can easily choose the list you’re collaborating on in Apple Reminders.
 But this is where it gets disappointing; you can’t assign tasks directly from here.
-The option is simply not available in the popup.
+The option is not available in the popup.
 We should be able to assign tasks to people we’re already collaborating with.
 Going back and forth between Apple Reminders and Messages is unpleasant.

 The Apple Reminders integration with Messages still has plenty of important features missing.
 You cannot add a URL or a location to your reminder.
 You also can’t create subtasks.
 We really do hope that Apple brings these features to our integration between Messages and Apple Reminders.
 It is better to do everything without leaving Messages, it just simplifies our digital workflow.